 There are just some things you can truly only explore by bicycle, and that goes for many parts of New Orleans.
 Hop on a cruise bicycle and pedal along with your educational tour guide, as you learn about the 300 years of history in the French Quarter.

 Kick back, relax, and see the city in style on a sailing charter in New Orleans

 Whether at sunset or during the day, you will definitely want to treat yourself to a sailing trip in New Orleans.
 Listen to the waves around your stunning sailboat, while you get to see the city from a completely new perspective.

 To avoid the crowds, you might want to wait to take your vacation to New Orleans until after school starts back up again.
 For a great escape from your daily stresses, you should go enjoy some Creole-inspired food and delicious frozen drinks.

 Pictured above is just a part of the devastation that occurred during Hurricane Katrina in New Orleans

 At the Hurricane Katrina Bus Tour, you will learn about the events surrounding the most devastating natural disaster on American soil.
 This guided tour will help you understand pre- and post-Katrina New Orleans.

-One of the best things you can do in New Orleans is see a performance or concert at one of the local theaters.
+One of the best things you can do in the fall months in New Orleans is see a performance or concert at one of the local theaters.
 The city is host to Broadway musicals, comedy shows, and numerous musical acts.
-Make sure to check the schedules for upcoming shows at the Saenger Theater, the Orpheum Theater, the Joy Theater, the Civic Theater, and many more before your next trip.
+Make sure to check the schedules for upcoming shows at:

 New Orleans is home to spirits and Voodoo galore, so if you like to get a bit spooky, this could be the best place for your next October trip!